 - Robustness – Reinforcing steel is robust and able to withstand rigors of construction.

 - Ability to be recycled – Reinforcing steel is able to be readily recycled at the end of the structure design life.

 - Compatibility with concrete – Reinforcing steel does not need to be tied directly to the formwork and does not float in concrete.

 - Availability – Reinforcing steel is available in every region of the country.
-Due to the number and distribution of plants, LEED and other sustainability credits are available.
+Due to the number and distribution of plants, the United States Green Building Council’s Leadership in Energy and Design (LEED®) program and other sustainability credits are available.